 Part of the motivation in taking the next step in choosing a career path is so that you can afford the bills and other expenses that come with daily life.
 You’ll be happy to hear that the median annual salary for computer systems analysts in 2015 was $85,800, according to the BLS.2 That’s more than double the national average annual wage index of all occupations, which was $36,200.

 What’s even more exciting is that once you start gaining valuable hands-on experience, your earning potential can increase quite a bit.
 The BLS reports that it’s not uncommon for senior computer systems analysts to earn well into the six figures annually!

 What education is needed to become a computer systems analyst?

-A formal education may be all that’s standing in between you and your new grown-up career!
+A formal education may be the only thing that’s standing between you and your new high-tech career.

 Now you have a solid understanding to answer the question, “What is a computer systems analyst?”
 The promising job outlook and earning potential of this top tech job should have you excited about the possibilities.
 Now it’s time to explore the degree options that will provide you with the perfect balance of skills and expertise needed to excel in this position.

 Learn more by visiting the Rasmussen College School of Technology page today.